jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2025-04-27-jumper-aion-elrs-nano-module-for-taranis-xlite/index.md

 All in all from what I've seen from this module so far and what I've used it for, which is still not a whole lot, but still, I'm pretty happy.
 Works as expected and doesn't break the bank at its pretty affordable price point.
 I'm a fan.

-Here's a link if you decide to grab the [Jumper AION ExpressLRS nano module][1].
+Here's a link if you decide to grab the <a href="https://www.mepsking.shop/jumper-aion-2-4ghz-nano-els-tx-module.html?inviterId=1869316794740477954&utm_source=affiliate&utm_medium=affiliate" target="_blank" rel="noopener noreferrer">Jumper AION ELRS nano module</a>.

 <div style="text-align: center">
  <iframe width="560" height="315" src="https://www.youtube.com/embed/j_qc6SrCIWc?rel=0" frameBorder="0" allowFullScreen title="Mepsking 65mm micro drone kit flight 4"></iframe>